wwarthen/RomWBW/Source/Doc/Architecture.md

 hardware.
 This take the form of an LED breakout debugging board connected to an 8-bit output port.
 As the boot code executes, the LED output display is updated.

-To us an LED breakout board, it must be connected the computers data, reset and port select lines.
+To use a LED breakout board, it must be connected the computers data, reset and port select lines.

 To enable the DIAG option the following settings must be made in the systems .ini